DoraDong-2023/DecomposableTabSyn/README.md

 ```bash
 python analysis_separate.py
 ```
-The resulting visualizations are stored as PNG files in the `images` folder.
+The resulting visualizations are stored as PDF files in the `images` folder.

 ## Key Features
 - Extendable synthesizers and decomposers: Create custom extensions by inheriting from base classifiers in the `synthesizers` and `decomposers` modules.